+Water may be added to a pavement that has been typed prior to spreading the binder.
 Water shall be added during the mixing process by means of a controlled pressure feed distributor located inside the mixing chamber.
 The moisture content shall be uniformly distributed through the pavement material.